 General comments

 From the text of the public consultation document, it emerges that disputes around Amount B would only be addressed through existing procedures: APA or MAP.
-It is also acknowledged that while some countries might resolve economic doublt taxation through unilateral corresponding adjustments, most would only be able to do so under MAP procedures.
-However, MAP is not always available (either because of a lack of an in-force treaty or decisiosn of one of the MAP jurisdictions).
-As the main objective of Amount B is to reduce the amount of time and resources currently devolved for APAs and MAPs, ICC members would encourage the development of more binding or coordinated agreement and procedure to relieve economic double taxation.
-Greater certainty could be achied by including Amount B in the MLC and/or through the design of a specific ex ante and ex post mechanism to effectively prevent and resolve any dispute arising with respect to Amount B.An additional option for consideration could be an accelerated MAP process, with mandatory deadlines after which the use of Amount B is deemed to be accepted by all parties if it was the MNE's choice
+It is also acknowledged that while some countries might resolve economic double taxation through unilateral corresponding adjustments, most would only be able to do so under MAP procedures.
+However, MAP is not always available (either because of a lack of an in-force treaty or decisions of one of the MAP jurisdictions).
+As the main objective of Amount B is to reduce the amount of time and resources currently devoted for APAs, tax audits and MAPs, ICC members would encourage the development of more binding or coordinated agreement and procedures within the simplified process to relieve economic double taxation.
+Greater certainty could be achieved by including Amount B in the MLC and/or through the design of a specific ex ante and ex post mechanism effectively to prevent and resolve any disputes arising with respect to Amount B. Since not all countries incorporate the TPG into law, an MLC could ensure a coordinated approach.
+Further, for those that have adopted the TPG, the timeline of incorporating these rules by January is insufficient considering the impact and open items remaining.
+The business community are just now seeing the proposed rules and the OECD should take the time to get it right, including additional consultations

+An additional option for consideration could be an accelerated MAP process, with mandatory deadlines after which the use of Amount B is deemed to be accepted by all parties if it was the MNE's choice

+For out of scope activities (e.g., services), no inference should be allowed to be made from the Amount B framework for the arm’s length return for these out of scope activities.
+The pricing matrix should not be utilized as a floor for out of scope activities.

 Annex (p.36)